arvindjosh08/CommBankWebAutomation/README.md

 In order to utilise this project you need to have the following installed locally:

 * Maven
-* Chrome browser(UI tests use Chrome by default, can be changed in config)
+* Chrome browser versoin 101(UI tests use Chrome by default, can be changed in config)
 * Java 1.8